ICS491TeamLucio/lucio.github.io/index.md

 $ meteor npm run start
 ```

-which is more perferable to type than:
+which is preferable to type than:

 ```
 meteor --no-release-check --settings ../config/settings.json",